jinpark-pro/swift_data_collections/README.md

 - In this section, you'll learn the steps necessary for the user to populate the ToDo items.
 What kind of controls do you need to create?
 The answer depends on the properties you've included in your model.
 - Before you begin to think through the controls, you'll need to adjust some attributes of the table view (not the table view controller) of New To-Do Controller.
 In the Attributes inspector, switch the `Content` type from `Dynamic Prototypes` to `Static Cells`.
 Then switch the `Style` to `Grouped`, so that each section you add is clearly separated from the other sections.
 - How many sections will you need in the static table view?
 It depends on how many controls you'll add to the screen.
 You can easily adjust the number of sections using the `Sections` property in the Attributes inspector, then modify the `Rows` property in each section to change the number of rows.
 For the to-do list, each section will have only one row.
-- The result interface will be follow:
+- The result interface is as follow:
   - <img src="./resources/static_tableview_interface.png" alt="" width="200" />
 - **Save and Cancel Buttons**
   - After the user has entered a new item, they'll probably expect to tap a Save button to confirm its entry.
 Or, if they decide against an entry, they may look for a Cancel button.
 Whether saving or canceling, they'll expect to return to the table view.